hhuseyincosgun/hhuseyincosgun/README.md

 ### Hi there 👋

-I am a data science enthusiast with a background in robotic and automation applications.
-I learned Data Science and Machine Learning from scratch and have a passion for exploring this field.
-Let's talk about the exciting world of data and AI.
+I am a data analyst enthusiast with a background in robotic and automation applications.
+I like to travel to the inner world of data with data analysis and visualization tools.
+I aim to increase my experience by working actively in the business world and pre-marketing research processes and by making projects.

-- 🔭 I am developing a project by learning data science tools.
-(Machine learning and deep learning)
+🔭 I am developing projects by using data analyst skills.
-    - Feature Engineering
-    - Word Frequency in Classic Novels
-    - New York City Airbnb Analysis
+- Data Visualization, Data Cleaning, Python, SQL and NoSQL, Creating Dashboards and Reports
 - 🌱 I’m currently learning data engineering tools( Data Pipelines, Spark, Kafka, SQL, Snowflake).